 Note that Faculties/Departments may set their own internal deadlines (for internal condidates) that precede the official College deadline: please check internal deadlines with your relevant Faculty and Department.

 What are the eligibility criteria?

-For further information about the eligibility requirements, please see Eligibility in the Information for applicants section.
+For further information about the eligibility requirements, please see the Eligibility section on the Information for applicants webpage.

 How long does the application process take?

 We have shortened the application process and brought the deadline for applications earlier in order to provide decsions to candidates earlier in the year.
 The timeline for the 2021 ICRF competition (for fellowships starting in 2022) is: